Indigo253931/FullStackApp/README.md

 4 routes:

-GET -  Users will be able to retrieve all reviews
+GET -  Users will be able to view all ratings and reviews

-POST - Users will be able post a review
+POST - Users will be able post a rating and review

-PUT - Users will be able to update their review(s)
+PUT - Users will be able to update their ratings reviews

-DELETE - Users will be able to delete their review(s)
+DELETE - Users will be able to delete their ratings and reviews

 Trello board: https://trello.com/b/4pKjpKsB/project-2-a-full-stack-application